F-Clement/product-marketers/README.md

 In case a user no longer sells a product, they can always delete it to free up some space.
 After deleting the user is notified as shown below.
 ![Delete Strategy](images/deleteproduct.png)

+## Future Features

+- A beautiful frontend for this application will make it more user friendly.

+- The users should not be limited to only marketers using 4 social media platforms.
+Users should be given the right to chose number of platforms they market on.

 ## Testing

 - PEP8 CI Python Linter